-amount of some thousands a-year annually distributed among the medical curators, &c. of such of the industry-houses (say 10) in which the degree of vitality (all classes included) shall have been highest, and the superiority evidently the result of attention and good conduct bestowed on this part of the management.
+2. Premiums to the amount of some thousands a-year annually distributed among the medical curators, &c. of such of the industry-houses (say 10) in which the degree of vitality (all classes included) shall have been highest, and the superiority evidently the result of attention and good conduct bestowed on this part of the management.
 Book ii.
 Ch. iv.-Could the idea of a regulation such as this ever present itself to the mind of a pauper, without producing a confidence in the exertions of which it cannot but be productive for his benefit, as well as gratitude towards the fountain from which they flow?

-3. Security against 3. and 4.
-Peculiar, as want of every kind. compared with the condi-4.
-Consciousness tion of the self-maintainof security against ing classes, though not in want. general, as compared with such of the burdensome liness and tidiness.
+3. and 4.
+Peculiar, as compared with the condition of the self-maintaining classes, though not in general, as compared with such of the burdensome bility of long life and health.